RavenPl/RavenPl/README.md

 **I am also open to an internship or first job.**
 <hr/>

-- 🌱 I’m currently learning Angular and developing in React and Nest.js
+- 🌱 I’m currently learning Angular and improving my skills in React and Nest.js
 - 📫 How to reach me: rosinski.wojciech@gmail.com
 <br/>